SixLabors/docs/articles/imagesharp.web/processingcommands.md

 - `compand` toggles linear-light companding during the resize.

 `orient` is easy to confuse with `autoorient`.
 The short version is that `orient` only changes resize math, while `autoorient` actually rotates or flips the decoded image.

+For responsive-image URLs, prefer specifying only the dimension that is actually constrained by layout.
+Use both `width` and `height` only when the output must occupy an exact box, then choose the `rmode` that matches the design: `max` to fit inside, `crop` to fill, `pad` to preserve everything with extra canvas, and `stretch` only when distortion is acceptable.

 ## Auto-Orient